Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 these are calculated.

 In order to be paid your staking rewards, someone must claim them for each validator that you nominate.
-Staking rewards are kept available for 84 eras, which is approximately 84 days on AXIACoin and 21 days on AXIALunar.
+Staking rewards are kept available for 84 eras, which is approximately 84 days on AXIA and 21 days on AXIALunar.
 For more information on why this is so, see the page on [simple payouts](learn-simple-payouts.md).

 > WARNING: If nobody claims your staking rewards by this time, then you will not be able to claim
 > them and some of your staking rewards will be lost.
 Additionally, if the validator unbonds all
 > their own stake, any pending payouts will be lost.
-Since unbonding takes 28 days on AXIACoin,
+Since unbonding takes 28 days on AXIA,
 > nominators should check if they have pending payouts at least this often.

 ### Claiming Rewards

-If you go to the Staking payouts page on [AXIACoin-JS](https://axiasolar.js.org/apps/#/staking/payout), you will see a list of all validators that you have nominated in the past 84 eras and for which you have not yet received a payout.
+If you go to the Staking payouts page on [AXIA-JS](https://AXIA.js.org/apps/#/staking/payout), you will see a list of all validators that you have nominated in the past 84 eras and for which you have not yet received a payout.
 Each one has the option to trigger the payout for all unclaimed eras.
 Note that this will pay everyone who was nominating that validator during those eras, and anyone can call it.
 Therefore, you may not